M-O-S-E-S/moses/README.md

 Configuration is not as simple as it could be, as the mgmNode and Halcyon.exe components must reside outside of the composition on a Windows host for now.

+1. Install the latest docker-ce for your platform using directions from docker.com

+1. Install the latest stable docker-compose for your platform using directions from https://docs.docker.com/compose/install/

 1. Checkout this repository where you would like to host this composition

 1. Perform the following configuration steps:

     1. SSL certificates.
 SSL certs are used in multiple places accross this stack.  you can use different certs for the webserver and for the mgmt portion, but the certs MUST MATCH between the mgmt portion and the Halcyon.exe services.
 Put a certificate pair in mgmt/certs/ named cert.pem and key.pem.
 Put a certificate pair under webserver/certs (CA issued for convenience) named site.crt and site.key.

     1.  environment variables.
-Please update the following
+Please update the following in docker-compose.yml

         * update mysql credentials as desired, but make sure all occurences match
         * FREESWITCH_API: use the LAN address of your docker host